Replicate has five modes of operation:

-Infers schemas from an Oracle database and conforms them to a MemSQL database.
+Infers schemas from a source database and conforms them to a MemSQL database.

 This mode supports all additional parameters as

 --src-schema <schemas_file> to infer the destination schemas based on the user-provided definitions of the source schemas.
-If the provided schemas file is incomplete, the missing table definitions are still retrieved from the source.
+If the provided schemas file is incomplete, the missing table definitions are still retrieved from the source database.

 --map <mapper_file> to perform various schema transformations while inferring the destination schemas.

 --create-sql when replicating from MemSQL to MemSQL to include the

 CREATE TABLE statements from the source in the inferred destination schemas.
 This option is only available for tables that were not affected by a provided mapper file.

 Note: Inferring schemas is highly recommended before replicating data as it allows the involved schemas to be examined and, if required, tailored to meet data replication requirements.